This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 There are three components to any degree: General Education classes, Major preparation classes, and Elective classes.
 An elective course is essentially any class that is not required for General Education or for Major preparation.
 Electives are often required in order to accumulate the number of units needed for your degree or for transfer.
 Meet with a counselor to determine if the elective class you are considering is applicable for your degree or for transfer.

 Students need to schedule a counseling appointment.
-Prepare for your counseling appointment by bringing an unofficial copy of all transcripts from institutions you attended, and copies of course descriptions from the institutions college catalog.
+Prepare for your counseling appointment by providing an unofficial copy of all transcripts from institutions you attended, and copies of course descriptions from the institutions college catalog.
 To locate a catalog online refer to www.collegesource.org.
 If you are requesting an evaluation of English composition courses, be prepared to bring a copy of the course syllabus too.
 If you do not have the syllabus, contact the department at the institution where the course was completed to obtain a copy.
 It is the student's responsibility to have official transcripts, from all institutions attended, sent directly to the SMC admissions office.
-Contact Online Counseling to see if an online evaluation of transcripts and AP scores is possible.
+Contact Online Counseling to see if an online evaluation of transcripts and AP test scores is possible.

 There are three components to any degree: General Education (GE) classes, Major preparation classes, and Elective classes.
 GE classes are designed to provide you with a broad base of knowledge, and usually include the areas of English, Math, Arts & Humanities, Social Sciences, and Physical & Biological Sciences.